How Mortgage Lenders Calculate Income

 Does child support or alimony count as qualifying income?

-Child support and alimony can be counted as qualifying income if the borrower can document that payments will continue for at least three years after the mortgage closing date.
+Alimony, child support, and separate maintenance payments may be counted as qualifying income provided the borrower can document, per Fannie Mae's Selling Guide (B3-3.1-09), that payments will continue for at least three years from the date of the mortgage application.
 A divorce decree or separation agreement establishing the payment schedule, along with evidence of consistent receipt (such as bank statements showing deposits), is typically required.

 What happens if my income is declining?